bmatheny/memkeys/README.md

 Install gperftools and gperftools-devel if you want to build with `--enable-profiling`.
 You will typically want to configure with `--enable-debug`, and possibly with `--enable-development`.
 The latter two options will enable additional error logging.
+If you are actually doing development you should definitely add `--enable-development` as doing so will add some additional compiler flags to help catch errors.

 You will need libpcap-devel, libpcrecpp, and libncurses-devel.
+On Ubuntu I found that these packages were libpcap-dev, libpcre3-dev, and lib32ncurses5-dev (on a 32-bit machine).

 memkeys was developed on CentOS 5.8 with the following software tools: